 requiring the user to provide credentials at inconvenient times.

-- Logical divisions of the process app workflows that represent a
+- Stages are logical divisions of the process app workflows that

 - A state is a position in an application workflow where a primary

 item resides.
 A state provides accountability as items are transitioned through